Poor Richard’s Saying

 All blood is alike ancient

-Tutto il sangue è allo stesso modo antico
+Tutto il sangue è allo stesso modo antico.

 Nice eaters seldom meet with a good dinner.